Oxen-AI/oxen-release/README.md

 oxen remote status
 ```

-This checks the remote staging area on this branch to see if you have any remote files staged.
+This checks the remote workspace on this branch to see if you have any remote files staged.
 You can then proceed to `add` and `commit` changes without ever having to clone the entire dataset.

 ```bash
 oxen remote add image.png